-Baseline Tri-torus % Difference (compared to baseline)
+Baseline Tri-tori % Difference (compared to baseline)

-Average Deflection 2.01° 2.17° 7.80%
+Average Deflection 2.01 2.17 7.80%

-Standard Deviation 0.98° 1.08° 10.20%
+Standard Deviation 0.98 1.08 10.20%

-Max Deflection 4.91° 4.79° -2.44%
+Max Deflection 4.91 4.79 -2.44%

-Median Deflection 2.02° 2.15° 6.44%
+Median Deflection 2.02 2.15 6.44%

 The uncertainty of the calculations presented here are unknown at this time since the error in the cameras, calibration, and imaging are not included.
-Other analyses observed qualitative hysteresis effects from rotating the HIAD through a range of yaw angles.
-Since this data was collected over the entire test program, these effects could potentially mask differences between the baseline and tri-torus configurations.
-For a better understanding of the Baseline and Tri-torus performance, error bars can be included to understand the certainty of the results.
+For a better understanding of the Baseline and Tri-Tori performance, error bars can be included to understand the certainty of the results.
 The error bars for both configurations are assumed to be the same since the same photogrammetry system was used for each.
 For this first order analysis, the standard deviation values were provided to indicate the variation across all trials.